lasp/adamant_example/src/assembly/pico/main/README.md

 You can verify that telemetry is being produced by the Pico by opening the USB serial device on your PC with a program like minicom or screen with a baud rate of 115200, ie.

 ```
-$ screen /dev/tty.usbserial-230 115200
+$ screen /dev/ttyACM0 115200
 ```

 ## Commanding and Telemetry with OpenC3 [COSMOS](https://github.com/OpenC3/cosmos)

  ![`Commanding and Telemetry with OpenC3 COSMOS`](img/cosmos.png "Commanding and Telemetry with OpenC3 COSMOS")

-To best interact with the Linux assembly, we need to use a ground system interface, such as OpenC3 COSMOS.
+To best interact with the Linux assembly, we need to use a ground system interface, such as OpenC3 [COSMOS](https://github.com/OpenC3/cosmos).
 To install COSMOS, navigate to an appropriate directory on your host machine and clone the COSMOS example project repository:

 ```
 $ git clone https://github.com/openc3/cosmos-project.git